19hours/sg-statutes/Acts/Building Control Act.md

 (a) by delivering a copy thereof personally or by leaving it with some adult person at the last known place of abode of the person on whom the notice is to be served;

-(b) by leaving it at the usual or last known place of abode or business of the person on whom the notice is to be served in a cover addressed to that person or by posting it upon a conspicuous part of those premises; or
+(b) by leaving it at the usual or last known place of abode or business of the person on whom the notice is to be served in a cover addressed to that person or by posting it upon a conspicuous part of those premises;

-(c) by sending it by registered post addressed to the person on whom the notice is to be served at his usual or last known place of abode or business.
+(c) by sending it by registered post addressed to the person on whom the notice is to be served at his usual or last known place of abode or business; or

 [2/91]

+(d) in the case of an incorporated company, a partnership or a body of persons —

+(i) by delivering it to the secretary or other like officer of the company, partnership or body of persons at its registered office or principal place of business; or

+(ii) by sending it by registered post addressed to the company, partnership or body of persons at its registered office or principal place of business.

+[47/2007 wef 15/02/2008]

 (2) Any notice, order or document required or authorised to be served under this Act on the owner or occupier of any premises or building shall also be deemed to be sufficiently served by delivering a copy thereof personally to some adult person on the premises or building or, if there is no such person to whom it can with reasonable diligence be delivered, by affixing the notice, order or document to some conspicuous part of the premises or building.